carpentries-incubator/fair-explainable-ml/episodes/8-releasing-a-model.md

 You might get a message saying you cannot authenticate through git-credential as no helper is defined on your machine.
 TODO: What does this warning mean?

-Once logged in, we will need to edit our model class defnition to include Hugging Face's "push_to_hub" attribe.
+Once logged in, we will need to edit our model class definition to include Hugging Face's "push_to_hub" attribute.
 To enable the push_to_hub functionality, you'll need to include the PyTorchModelHubMixin "mixin class" provided by the huggingface_hub library.
 A mixin class is a type of class used in object-oriented programming to "mix in" additional properties and methods into a class.
 The PyTorchModelHubMixin class adds methods to your PyTorch model to enable easy saving and loading from the Hugging Face Model Hub.

  Here's how you can adjust the code to incorporate both saving/loading locally and pushing the model to the Hugging Face Hub.